MicrosoftDocs/fabric-docs/docs/security/experience-specific-guidance.md

     :::image type="content" source="./media/experience-specific-guidance/notebook-import-notebook-code.png" alt-text="Screenshot showing how to import notebook code.":::

-1. After import, go to your desired workspace (e.g., "C2.W2") to access it.
+1. After import, go to your desired workspace (for example, "C2.W2") to access it.

 1. If the original notebook has a default lakehouse, refer to the [Lakehouse section](#lakehouse).
 Then connect the newly recovered lakehouse (that has the same content as the original default lakehouse) to the newly recovered notebook.